-Once a staff competency has been successfully completed, Clinical Instructors may require the student to do a graded competency.
-The total staff competency procedures just explained, 20 of them will be performed for a grade.
-It will require that the student complete the minimum number of graded competencies per clinical experience as listed below.
-Failure to do so will be reflected on the Performance Indicator.
+Once a staff competency has been successfully completed, students may opt to complete a graded competency; clinical preceptors reserve the right to require the student to complete a graded competency.
+Of the required staff competencies, 20 of them will be performed for a grade.
+It is recommended that the student complete the minimum number of graded competencies per clinical experience as listed below.
+Student progress will be documented by the MU preceptor at the completion of each clinical experience.